 Keratitis sicca; Xerophthalmia; Keratoconjunctivitis sicca

-You need tears to moisten the eyes and to wash away particles that have gotten in.
+You need tears to moisten the eyes and to wash away particles that have gotten into your eyes.
 A healthy tear film on the eye is necessary for good vision.

-Dry eyes develop when the eye is unable to maintain a healthy coating of tears
+Dry eyes develop when the eye is unable to maintain a healthy coating of tears.

 Other common causes of dry eyes include:

-Dry eye can also be caused by:
+Dry eye syndrome can also be caused by:

 Symptoms may include:

 - Blurred vision